State Agency Placements

 About the State Agency Placements

+Fellows have worked on a wide range of projects on children’s well-being and learning.
 Recent fellows have participated in task forces and facilitated inter-agency listening sessions.
 They have helped redesign how the state works with Medicaid to ensure home visiting can be billed.
 And, they have helped design formal pre-K evaluation systems to assess program quality.
+Fellows work on topics that are determined jointly based on the agency’s needs and the fellow’s skill set.

 We support placements in any state.
 As an applicant, you will identify a state agency placement that is happy to participate before you apply.
 SRCD can help prospective fellow find a placement.
 On this page we provide information about state agencies that have expressed interest in hosting a fellow.
 We’ve also provided information about all of the early childhood agencies in states in the U.S.